-Applied Mathematics and Physics Course
+• Applied Mathematics and Physics Course

-In the Applied Mathematics and Physics Course, students chiefly study mathematics and physics as the basis of mathematical science, control theory that is the basic field of systems engineering, and operations research that applies the methods of mathematical science, along with such fields as systems theory, optimization theory, and discrete mathematics.
+In the Applied Mathematics and Physics Course, students chiefly study mathematics and physics as the basis of mathematical science, control theory that is the basic field of systems engineering, and operations research that applies the methods of mathematical science.
+The course also covers topics in probability and statistics, information coding theory, information systems theory, optimization theory, discrete mathematics, and other fields that are fundamental to data science and AI.
 Of course the School curriculum includes classes to learn about computers, information and communications required to specifically apply the achievements of the study.
 Applied mathematics and physics is an academic discipline that plays the role of comprehensive engineering while placing emphasis on both the basics and advanced subjects for the development of engineering.
 This Course aims at developing the academic ability required to achieve this objective.